m1tk4/videorock/README.md

 # videorock

-Rocky Linux container with collection of video related tools
+Rocky Linux container with systemd wrapper and a collection of video related tools:

-Ho!
+- ffMPEG
+- monospaced DejaVu fonts
+- TSDuck